eoli3n/eoli3n.github.io/desktop/_posts/2020-04-26-introduction.md

 It also let me share my configurations with other linux users.

 I wanted my setup to be modulable at multiple levels.
 I use roles and inventory to be able to separate servers from desktops configuration.
-Since I started to use Nixos, I separated my package management project from my dotfiles and added to each OS-projects my install scripts to automate provisionning process from the beggining.
+Since I started to use Nixos, I separated my package management project from my dotfiles and added to each OS-projects my install scripts to automate provisioning process from the beggining.
 Then I can use Nixos embeedeed automation process to configure it, then apply my dotfiles with ansible too in a second time.

 As my configuration is fully managed, i can auto test at each push with a Continuous Integration tool : [Travis-CI](https://travis-ci.org/github/eoli3n)